Do I Need a Contractor Website or Is It Just a Fancy Business Card?

 Your potential customer might want help choosing a paint colour, or a splashback material, or a driveway upgrade.
 A business card can’t help with those decisions, but your website can.
 By publishing quality content centred around your audience’s problems, you help people make decisions and move closer to a purchase.

-#4 – Your site can be changed on the go
+#4 – Your website can be changed on the go

 Image printing 10,000 business cards and then having to change your address because you moved into a new showroom or workspace.
 Those 10,000 business cards won’t be worth the paper they’re printed on.
 You can change the info on your site any time you like, so your customers are always informed.

-#5 – Your site can offer deals and promotions
+#5 – Your website can offer deals and promotions

 Every trade industry is competitive.
 If your competition is offering 10% discounts for seniors or $25 vouchers towards every service, you might think about doing the same.
 Your website is a place for you to show off your latest deals and attract new customers who might not have picked you without your limited-time offer.

-#6 – Your site can house more information
+#6 – Your website can house more information

 Your business card has a finite amount of space to fill with relevant info, but your website is endless.
 You can publish blogs to help your customers troubleshoot their home improvement problems, add new service pages as your business expands, or a detailed ‘About Us’ page that tells people how you got into your trade.
 The more people learn about you, the more likely they are to trust you (and that leads to sales).

-#7 – Your site can show off project galleries
+#7 – Your website can show off project galleries

 You’re only as good as your last job.
 If you’re a carpenter, builder, pool installer or landscaper, your website gives you a place to show off your client work and let potential customers see what they stand to benefit by choosing you.
 If you can give someone a glimpse at what they’ll get, you remove some of the friction between the sale.